Yoonsen/NB_API_Python/README.md

 # Growth diagrams (sentiment analysis)

 ### `vekstdiagram(urn, params=None)`
-Make a growth diagram for a given book using a set of words \[more to come]
+Make a growth diagram for a given book using a set of words:
+Parameters
+``
+'words': list of words
+'window': chunk size in the book
+'pr': how many words are skipped before next chunk
+``

 ### `plot_sammen_vekst(urn, ordlister, window=5000, pr = 100)`
 For ploting more than one growth diagram.
 Have a look at example notebook.